 please click here to read full article

-MWS is an ACNC Registered Charity.
+NBWS is an ACNC Registered Charity.

 This is incredibly important.
 It’s often how financial abuse begins.
 There should not be two ‘standards of living’ within one marriage or partnership, particularly where

 Layla’s story is very familiar to us.
 We support women and kids in this situation every day.
 Complex immigration status makes solving housing and income

 Content note for depictions of physical violence.
 As this Adelaide lawyer says, and as Rosie Batty has said before, domestic violence can happen to anyone.